 - Ability to work remotely and flexible hours.

 Send resume, cover letter, writing sample (any length), and three references to firstname.lastname@example.org.
-Applications will be accepted until the position has been filled.
+Applications will be considered on a rolling basis until the position has been filled.